Requirements to sit for the CPA Exam:

 - Within the 24 business hours, there must be 2 hours of business communication and 3 hours of business ethics.

-- At Oakton, the business communications requirement can be satisfied by taking MGT 118 Effective Management Communications.
+- At Oakton, the business communications requirement can be satisfied by taking either MGT 118 Effective Management Communications or EGL111 Business and Technical Writing.

 - The ethics requirement can be satisfied by taking either BUS 107 Business Ethics or MGT 276 Corporate Social Responsibility.